SuTong1999/agnSED/README.md

 ## Release Note

-2025/1/22:
+(2025/1/22)
-Scipy 1.15.1 changed its the internal attributes of the RegulatorGridInterpolator function, this will produce error message "AttributeError: 'RegularGridInterpolator' object has no attribute '_spline'" when executing example.ipynb.
+Scipy 1.15.1 changed the internal attributes of the RegulatorGridInterpolator function, this will produce error message "AttributeError: 'RegularGridInterpolator' object has no attribute '_spline'" when executing example.ipynb.
 To avoid this, the install requirement in the setup.cfg constrained Scipy version to scipy>=1.10.0,<=1.14.1.
 This issue will be fixed in the (foreseeable) future. *Installing this package could automatically downgrade/upgrade your scipy (if you are using a higher/lower version), so the recommended method is to install it in a new python environment.*